JSpeedie/G2ME-legacy/README.md

 `G2ME -p pr -m 3 -o prForPlayersWhoAttendedAtLeast3Events`

 Stands for **m**inimum events attended.
 Useful for outputting a meaningful pr that won't have the people who only showed up once or twice.
+Useless flag unless used with another flag that makes use of it such as `-o` or `-M`.

 ### The 'M' flag

 `G2ME -m 8 -M`

-Stands for **m**atchup table.
-Can be used on it's own and requires no arguments.
+Stands for **M**atchup table.
+Can be used on its own and requires no arguments.
-Outputs the matchups records of all the players in the system, possible filtered with the `-m` flag.
+Outputs the matchups records of all the players in the system, possibly filtered with the `-m` flag.

 Example output: